 9. "Love In The First Degree"

-1981's Feels So Right produced this beautiful hit, which carries some of the trio's more pop country flare, complete with full orchestra.
+1981's Feels So Right produced this beautiful hit, which carries some of the trio's more pop-country flare, complete with a full orchestra.
 One of the coolest things about this tune is the chord progression and the way they marry the melody with it.
 The sensational Tim DuBois had a hand in writing it, along with Jim Hurt and Ian Moore.
 It's one of their more memorable love songs.
-The album also produced "Old Flame," a similarly tragic love song.
+The album also produced "Old Flame," a similarly sad love song.

 8. "Tennessee River"

-Believe it or not, it took four albums for Alabama to really break through.
+Believe it or not, it took four albums for Alabama to breakthrough.
 But when they did, they did it in a big way.
 And "Tennessee River" off their 1980 album My Home's In Alabama.
 Written exclusively by Randy Owen, this tune became their first every No. 1 and launched their success.
-It really underscores a huge part of Alabama's overall sound, which is rooted in homeland pride and drawing metaphors between the physical attributes of their home and their preferred way of life.
+It underscores a considerable part of Alabama's overall sound, which is rooted in homeland pride and drawing metaphors between the physical attributes of their home and their preferred way of life.
 Jason Aldean also did a live version of the song on Alabama And Friends.

 7. "The Closer You Get"

 "The Closer You Get" off the album of the same name had a life with a few other artists.
 Exile (whose members wrote it) released the song, as well as Don King, whose version made it to No. 27 on the country charts.
 Rita Coolidge also recorded it for her 1981 album.
 But Alabama's 1983 version gave the song that superstar push it needed, and it remained a fan favorite ever since.